Installation Using Manual Method

 Option B: Specify company id and/or unique device id

-To test edge with a specific company id or unique device id, you can specify both via environment variables, like this:
+To test Coda with a specific company id or unique device id, you can specify both via environment variables, like this:

 EDGE_COMPANY=your-company EDGE_UNIQUE_ID=your-unique-device-id ./edge